wenyue-gu/BreakOutGame/doc/PLAN.md

 (eg, ball with a strength of 3 can clear a 10 brick with 4 hits) Special x and y bricks automatically gives power up (without "power up" dropping):
 Type x gives power up #1
-Type y gives power up #2
+Type y gives 20 points
-Special z bricks drops power up that player needs to catch Three kinds of power up drops randomly (using random number generator, <0.4 #3, 0,4< <0.7 #4, 0.7< <1 #5 power-up respectively)
+Special z bricks drops power up that player needs to catch (3&4, dropped using random number generator)

 ### Power Up Ideas
 1) increase ball strength by 1
-2) increase a ball (for current level only, does not carry to next level)
-3) change paddle size (*2 or /2)
+2) change paddle size (*2 or /2)
 (two effects but same image, when paddle size < original only drops *2, when paddle size > original only drops /2 (thus min 0.5, max 2))
-4) gives 1 extra life
+3) gives 1 extra life
-5) gives 20 points

 ### Cheat Key Ideas
 * Number keys (ie, 1, 2, 3) skip to level 1, 2, 3 respectively (does not reset score life strength)
 * L add 1 life
 * R reset current level (include strength, life, score reset)
 * P pause and play (?)
-* B Back to start screen/restart the entire game
+* esc Back to start screen
 * E end game and calculate score (auto-win if ended during bonus level; else auto-lose)
+* B (sth extra - second ball)

 ### Something Extra
 * Direction of ball flies off depends on where on the paddle it hit; this implementation will make the game more flexible since balls can bounce off in more directions (specifically, I'm thinking if ball hit left 1/5, the angle it bounces off +30 (if +x axis is 0 and -x is 180), the left 2/5, angle +10, mid 3/5, angle does not change, right 4/5, -10, right 5/5, -30)
+* extra ball; does not inherit strength; when >1 ball is in the field and one ball hits the floor life does not change but the ball that hit the floor disappear